 We know volunteering can seem daunting, but it doesn’t have to be.
 Spend an hour helping out at an event or sign up for a task that can be done from home.
 Have more time?
 Join a committee and help shape one of our fun PTA sponsored events.
 Any amount of time donated will be appreciated and it’s a great way to become part of the awesome PS10 community.
 We frequently post requests for volunteers through “Sign Ups” on Konstella and on our weekly Newsflash.
 Or, you can find an event or committee that interests you and join on Konstella.
 We also welcome you to contact us at email@example.com or stop by the PTA Office (just inside the cafeteria) to find out what’s going on and where we currently need help.

 Chess Committee: Assists the PS 10 Chess Club & Team in building the chess program at PS10, including in classroom teaching, hosting tournaments, and promoting chess at PTA events.
 The PS 10 Chess Club & Team is an afterschool program that meets every Wednesday to prepare for local city, state, and national competitions.
-With beginner, advanced, and team groupings, the goal of the team is for all PS 10 players to experience the joy and social/educational benefits of learning and playing chess.
 Those interested in the program can sign up at PS10chess.com.